• Skip to main content

 • Preheat oven to 400°.
 Cut your chicken breasts in half lengthwise and set aside.

-• Heat 1 T of oil in your dutch oven on medium, then add your chicken breasts to the pot.
+• Heat 2 tbsp of oil in your dutch oven on medium, then add your chicken breasts to the pot.
 Cook about 3-4 minutes on each side until browned.
 Remove from pot and set aside.

-• Add the remaining 1 T of oil to the dutch oven and heat on medium.
+• Add the remaining 1 tbsp of oil to the Dutch oven and heat on medium.
 Add the carrots, mushrooms, and onion, and ¼ cup chicken broth to the pot.
-Scrape up any brown bits on the bottom of the dutch oven, and cook the vegetables for 7-8 minutes, stirring occasionally.
+Scrape up any brown bits on the bottom of the Dutch oven, and cook the vegetables for 7-8 minutes, stirring occasionally.

-• Whisk together the chicken broth and flour until no clumps remain and pour over the vegetables.
+• Meanwhile, whisk together the remaining 1 cup chicken broth, flour, remaining seasoning, and Dijon mustard until no clumps remain and pour over the vegetables.
 Add the half n half as well, stir, and bring to a boil.

 • Once boiling, turn off the heat and nestle the chicken into the liquid and vegetables so the chicken breasts are mostly submerged in the liquid.
-Sprinkle with fresh thyme leaves, then cover and bake for 10 minutes.
-If chicken isn't quite cooked through at 10 minutes, cover and return to the oven for another 5 minutes.
+Sprinkle with fresh thyme leaves, then cover and bake for 10-12 minutes, or until the chicken reaches an internal temperature of 165°.
+Serve!

 Video